Bondi007/docler-exercise/README.md

 * Run **TestNGsuite.xml** with TestNG

-#### Running the tests - multiple thread:
+#### Running the tests - multiple threads:

 * Open **TestNGsuite.xml**
 * Change the value of "parallel" attribute to the number of thread you want to execute with
 * Run **TestNGsuite.xml** with TestNG

-(Note: You can change the verbosity by modifying "verbose" attribute in TestNGsuite.xml.
-"1" is less verbose, "10" is debug log level)
+*(Note: You can change the verbosity by modifying "verbose" attribute in TestNGsuite.xml.
+"1" is less verbose, "10" is debug log level)*

 #### Execution log (HTML format) is located here: